The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 12. Mauna Kea Beach

 Continue driving on Hwy 19 heading north, next stop is Mauna Kea Beach.
-Part of a luxury hotel, this breathtaking beach has the look of a classic Hawaii postcard: aqua blue water, powdery white sand, languid palms and flowering plumeria along the beachfront.
-Swimming is excellent here, you feel like you’re floating in a giant infinity pool!
+Part of the luxury Mauna Kea Resort, this breathtaking beach has the classic look of a Hawaiian postcard: aqua blue water, powdery white sand, languid palms and fragrant plumeria along the beachfront.
+Swimming is excellent here, it feels like you’re floating in a giant infinity pool!
 On clear winter days (Dec-Jan), you will be able to see the majestic Mauna Kea volcano from the beach, with its snow-covered summit.
 Lifeguards (only at beach’s north end), restrooms/showers available.
 Must stop by the security station at the hotel entrance to get a free parking permit.
-Parking spaces are minimal, so come early in the day.
+Parking spaces are limited, so come early!

 13. Spencer Beach Park